Leadership Certificate Program

 LCP Course Descriptions

-LEAD 2010: Principles of Leadership I: Students examine the principles and practices of effective leadership, reflect on past experiences, and consider current responsibilities and expectations in order to evaluate actions and discuss lessons learned.
+LEAD 2010: Principles of Leadership I (A-F, 3 credit hours): Students examine the principles and practices of effective leadership, reflect on past experiences, and consider current responsibilities and expectations in order to evaluate actions and discuss lessons learned.
 Note: LCP members take this course the Fall of their year of participation.

-LEAD 2011: Principles of Leadership II: Students will continue the examination and exploration of leadership beyond LEAD 2010.
+LEAD 2011: Principles of Leadership II (A-F, 3 credit hours): Students will continue the examination and exploration of leadership beyond LEAD 2010.
 Students will further clarify values, assess and develop skills, set and pursue goals, practice effective leadership, reflect on experience and discuss lessons learned.
 Students will articulate a compelling vision and authentic personal philosophy of leadership.
 Note: LCP members take this course the Spring of their year of participation.

 John W. Bowen, Coordinator of Leadership Programs